apokalov/Java-reference-cards/README.md

 java.sql.Timestamp	| TIMESTAMP (DATETIME, DATE)
 java.lang.Enum	| NUMERIC (VARCHAR, CHAR)

+Any un-mapped field will be automatically mapped as `@basic` and column name defaulted.

 By default all Basic mappings are `EAGER`, though fetch attribute can be set on a Basic mapping to use `LAZY` fetching:
 `@Basic(fetch=FetchType.LAZY)`.

 A Basic attribute can have `optional` which defines whether the value of the field may be null.
-By default everything is assumed to be optional, except for an Id.
+By default everything is assumed to be optional, except for an `@Id`.

 `@Basic(optional = false)` vs `@Column(nullable = false)` in JPA:
 The definition of `optional` talks about property and field values and suggests that this feature should be evaluated within the runtime. `nullable` is only in reference to database columns.

 #### 3. @Column
+Is used to specify a mapped column for a persistent property or field.
+If no `@Column` is specified, the default values are applied.

 There are various attributes on the `@Column` annotation:
 ```java
 @Column(name="SSN", unique=true, nullable=false, description="description")